- 1 Top 5 Best Screw Gun

 The product’s two-finger trigger with lock and rubber grip makes it easy to hold at 2.7 pounds.
 You’ll find an LED light and belt clip near the base of the handle.

 Owners of the DCF620B say they normally use the tool all day on a single, full charge.
 Its battery operation means you can move from one board to the next without dealing with a cord.
+For your next project, you may want to also consider the best cordless drill for the ultimate in convenience.

 If you want to level up your productivity further, you can opt to order the collated magazine attachment so you can automatically drive screws one after the other without loading them manually.
 Speaking of productivity, the best long ice scraper will be a godsend in the winter as well.
+Check out the Makita XSF03Z, which is another powerful screw gun for your drywall screwdriver needs.
+This cordless drywall screw gun runs at 0-4,000 RPM with a brushless motor to get the job done quickly and easily.

 #5 DeWalt DW255 Screw Gun